 Item Action Flow Port Describes what flows in and out of interacting SysML Blocks.
-See Show Direction on SysML 1.3 Ports Flow Specification Defines a set of flow properties that correspond to individual pieces of a common interaction point.
-See Show Direction on SysML 1.3 Ports
+This element type is deprecated.
+Instead create a Port that is typed by an Interface Block that owns Flow Properties.
+Flow Specification Defines a set of flow properties that correspond to individual pieces of a common interaction point.
+The element type is deprecated.
+Instead create an Interface Block that owns Flow Properties.